mariagranell/scopus_to_excell/README.md

 In the ```scopus_to_csv.py``` you can find a python code I created to automatically do that change so it looks flawless in excel.

 This is the first time I use regex to do this kind of selection!
 I found it extremely difficult but satifiying!
+The output file that can be readed in excell is called ```output_file.csv```